couchbase/n1k1/README.md

     once, but if we can also tell that `sales` expression only produces numbers, or only ever produces missing|null|numbers, then we can optimize further?

+- compiled accessor(s) to a given JSON-path in a raw []byte value?
+  - compiled accessor code versus generic jsonparser.Get() navigation?

 - divide by 0 at compile time should be checked instead of panic/recover that can leave unclosed, unreclaimable unresources?